The Best Things To Do On Rottnest Island

 As appealing as it sounds, your entire getaway doesn’t have to be spent basking by the beach, with Rotto’s Family Fun Park offering mini golf, trampolines, arcade games and more.
 There’s also a delightful deckchair cinema next door, playing mostly family films, including new releases and old favourites.
 Check the guide here.

-It’s a bit of a hidden secret that Rottnest is home to a pretty stunning 9-hole golf course coming of the Karma Rottnest, but if you feel like a hit it’s definitely worth a stroll.
-If you didn’t bring your clubs over don’t even stress, they’ve got a great pro shop with plenty of equipment to hire as well.
+It’s a bit of a hidden secret that Rottnest is home to a pretty great 9-hole golf course, but if you feel like a hit it’s definitely worth a stroll.
+If you didn’t bring your clubs over don’t stress, they’ve got a great pro shop with plenty of equipment to hire as well.

 Probably Rotto’s most popular beach thanks to its sheltered location, proximity to the townsite and great snorkelling, it gets super busy during peak periods.
 It’s definitely worth a stop to admire, but if you’re keen for some quiet time better to get on ya bike and do some exploring.